 A total of 409 players are set to go under the hammer in the WPL 2023 Auction.
 The Auction is scheduled to take place on February 12, 2023 in Mumbai.
 Each team will be given an Auction purse of INR 12 Crores.
 They can purchase a maximum of 18 players and a maximum of 6 overseas players.

 In terms of playing 11, each team can have a maximum of 5 overseas players.
 Among 5 overseas players, at least 1 player should be from an associate nation.
 Interestingly, this is different from IPL where a maximum of 4 overseas players are allowed irrespective of which country they belong to.

-Media rights is an important aspect for any tournament.
+Media rights are an important aspect of any tournament.
 It is a source via which the maximum audience consumes the game.
 So, similar to Men’s IPL, the Women’s Premier League shall have Viacom18 Media Private Limited broadcasting the tournament.
 Viacom18 paid a whopping INR 951 crores to acquire media rights from 2023 until 2027.